Crunch, who is 13 feet, 2 inches long and weighs over 800 pounds, holds the world record for bite strength – 2,982 pounds!

 An average clutch size is around 35 eggs.

 Large alligators can go as long as 18 months with no food!
 This length of time is rare but not impossible.

 Turtles make up the vast majority of an alligators diet, as do otters, beavers, snakes, frogs, birds and the occasional fish.

-Alligators are social creatures and often stay in groups called congregations.
+Alligators often stay in groups called congregations.
 They are generally seen lounging in the sun or taking a swim together.

 The easiest way distinguish between an alligator and a crocodile is by the shape of their noses.
 Alligators have a wide U-shaped, rounded snout, while a crocodile’s nose tends to be longer and more V-shaped.